2pro12342/2pro-s-extension-gallery/README.md

 ### Code Panel GUI
 This extension helps users code better.
 This extension works with the Code Builder extension.
 Opens a better coding GUI/editor than the Code Builder panel. has a lot more features like file saving, file editing, tools, shortcuts, Dev Mode, themes, a console, Tab Manager, and more.
 The GUI works like the other GUI Panels (draggable, close-able, resize-able), but there is a new button that is Fullscreen.
 Fullscreen will put the GUI to fit the whole page.

 Current Version: 1.0

+### File & folder Storing
+This extension allows coders to upload files an folders in the project.
+Once created a new folder or uploaded a folder, you can create or upload many files in the folder.
+You can run the file in a new tab, new window, or a redirect as a blob url, data url, about:blank, or normal.

+WARNING: the block `[Open file: (file.html) from folder: (folder1) mode: [Blob, data, about:blank, normal] in [new tab, new window, redirect]]` with Mode `normal` will break the editor so (During Testing), use in a tested packaged project or save before use because the mode `Normal` Sets the page to the html code ran.

+Current Version: 1.0